ghorsington/H3VR.Sideloader/README.md

       Enabled = true
       ```
 3. Create a `Mods` folder in H3VR folder (optional, will get generated manually as well)
-4. Run the game once for sidelaoder to initialize
+4. Run the game once for sideloader to initialize

 ## How does it work?